j-noon/horrorhouse/README.md

 # About Horror House
   welcome to Horror House.
 Horror House is a very small click puzzle game.
 It's idea is to engage with the user to have them think and actually pay atention to the page.
 If they are able to decipher my small puzzles they will eventually get to the end and be able to find the token to escape the room's.
-The idea is to be slightly educational and to hint and show small tips within the cyber security field for what and how pentesters go about their day to day tests and exploits.
-This small game is intended to be played on a device with a keyboard so PC mainly, although all features are still functionable on phones and tablets.
+The idea is to be slightly educational and to hint and show small tips within the cyber security field for what and how pen-testers go about their day to day tests and exploits.
+This small game is intended to be played on a device with a keyboard and mouse so PC is advised, although all features are still functionable on phones tablets.

  # User goals and Experiance

 ## Target-Audeince
-- age range from 12+ up to early 40s.
+- age range from 12+ up to early 30s.
 - Any one who enjoys a good puzzle/brain teaser and cyber security learners.
 - horror puzzle gamers.